US Secretary of State Rex Tillerson has offered reassurances to North Korea that the US does not seek regime change, and wants to have a dialogue.

 There is a new sense of urgency following North Korea's successful test of an intercontinental ballistic missile (ICBM) last week - the second in a month - which experts say could reach deep into the US mainland.

 The dilemma has the US sending mixed signals, alternately bellicose and conciliatory.
-The Trump administration has been "incoherent, and not just on North Korea", said North Korea expert Sue Mi Terry at the Bower Group Asia consultancy.
+The Trump administration has been "incoherent, and not just on North Korea", said North Korea expert Sue Mi Terry of the Bower Group Asia consultancy.

 "But North Korea's latest ICBM tests shifted the bar.
 Secondary sanctions will absolutely strain the US-China relationship, but however productive or unproductive they may be, they are the only thing the US has," she told The Straits Times.